MengRao/tscns/README.md

 ```

-Initialization if kernal tsc frequecy could be read and converted by the cheat program mentioned above, and system will not sync time by NTP:
+Initialization if kernal tsc frequecy could be read and converted by the cheat program mentioned above, and `ntpd` is not used(`ntpdate` is ok to use):
 ```C++
 TSCNS tn;